 - Make them savoury by omitting the sweetener and adding chives or chopped spinach and grated cheese.

-Variations.
-I love adding cinnamon to this recipe for a warm flavour.
+Flavor: I love adding cinnamon to this recipe for a warm flavour.
 But 1 teaspoon of vanilla extract would also work a treat.
-Or add a pinch of salt.
+Or, add a pinch of sea salt to enhance the flavor.

-You can also make keto blueberry pancakes with this recipe.
+Blueberry: You can make keto blueberry pancakes with this recipe!
 Fold ¼ cup of fresh or frozen blueberries into the batter after blending.

-I think this recipe makes perfectly light pancakes and personally prefer them without additional baking powder.
+This recipe makes perfectly light pancakes and I personally prefer them without additional baking powder.
 However, if you want to give them an extra lift you can add ½ teaspoon of baking powder.

 If you use ¼ teaspoon xanthan gum, you can make larger pancakes.
 It works as a binder and gives a stronger texture.